Soccer-Anger as European breakaway threat re-emerges hours before UEFA vote

 The moves were condemned by football authorities across Europe and former players such as Manchester United’s ex-captain Gary Neville who called it “an absolute disgrace” and said the club owners were motivated by “pure greed”.

-Top French club Paris St Germain have not been reported to have signed up to the plan and French President Emmanuel Macron also raised his voice against the breakaway.
+Top French club Paris St Germain have not been reported to have signed up to the plan and President Macron also raised his voice against the breakaway.

 “The president of the republic welcomes the position of French clubs to refuse to participate to a European football Super League project that threatens the principle of solidarity and sporting merit,” the French presidency said in a statement sent to Reuters.